learn-co-curriculum/java-multiple-classes-lab/README.md

 You will update the `Menu`  methods to pass the Junit tests in the `MenuTest` class.

+The Junit tests check the output produced by the methods using classes called `ByteArrayOutputStream` and `PrintStream`.
+We'll learn more about these classes in a later lesson.

 ## Task #1 - Get menu item